fuvidani/web-app-engineering/README.md

 approach is to be able to easily scale the backend if needed.
 Scaling the database (data-replication, eventual consistency) remains unconsidered for this small project.

+We use MongoDB because it is fairly easy to work with plus it has a reactive behaviour support (in contrast to JDBC for example) so that it integrates well with Spring Data and WebFlux.

 ## Running locally through IDE (for development purposes)
 In order to start the backend successfully, a local mongo db has to be started and configured appropriately.